GabeScott/standard-works-vault/General Conference/1976 April - Family Preparedness.md

 Brethren and sisters, I commend to you the excellent addresses that have been given here this morning by Sister Barbara Smith, president of the Relief Society, and the Brethren.

 As I listened to their addresses, I kept thinking over and over of something the Savior said, “Why call ye me Lord, Lord, and do not the things which I say?”
-It rolled over and over and over in my mind: “Why call ye me, Lord, Lord, and do not the things which I say?”
-(Luke 6:46.)
+It rolled over and over and over in my mind: “Why call ye me, Lord, Lord, and do not the things which I say?” ([[Luke 6.46|Luke 6:46]].)

 There are many people in the Church today who have failed to do, and continue to argue against doing, the things that are requested and suggested by this great organization.

-The Lord said also, “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”
-(Matt.
-7:21.)
+The Lord said also, “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.” ([[Matthew 7.21|Matt.
+7:21]].)
 And I was thinking that there are as many wards and branches in the Church as there are people in this room, one for one.
 And what great accomplishment there would be if every bishop and every branch president in all the world, wherever it’s possible (of course there are a few places where this is not permitted), had a storage such as has been suggested here this morning—and took to their three or four or five hundred members the same message, quoting scripture and insisting that the people of their wards and branches do the things the Lord has requested, for we know that there are many who are failing.

 And then I hear them argue, “Well, suppose we do put away a lot and then someone comes and takes it from us, our neighbors who do not believe.”
 That’s been answered this morning.

 And so my feeling is today that we emphasize these two scriptures: “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”
 And the other: “Why call ye me, Lord, Lord, and do not the things which I say?”

 Think of the number of people represented here this day by the stake presidents, mission presidents, and others who are directors, who have many people under them.
 Our 750 stakes—all of them including hundreds, sometimes thousands, of members—could show the power that we have, if we go to work and actually push this matter until it is done.
-We talk about it, we listen to it, but sometimes we do not do the things which the Lord says.
+We talk about it, we listen to it, but sometimes we do not *do* the things which the Lord says.

 Brethren and sisters, we’ve gathered here this morning to consider the important program which we must never forget nor put in the background.
 As we become more affluent and our bank accounts enlarge, there comes a feeling of security, and we feel sometimes that we do not need the supply that has been suggested by the Brethren.
 It lies there and deteriorates, we say.
 And suppose it does?
 We can reestablish it.
 We must remember that conditions could change and a year’s supply of basic commodities could be very much appreciated by us or others.
 So we would do well to listen to what we have been told and to follow it explicitly.

 The story came from England during their siege of strikes, power blackouts, and three-day work weeks.
 A shop in a small British town carried a banner on its front window: “By candle power, battery power, and willpower, we will open six days a week.”
 That willpower apparently is the most important.

 There are some countries which prohibit savings or surpluses.
 We do not understand it, but it is true.
 And we honor, obey, and sustain the laws of the country which is ours.
-(See A of F 1:12.)
+(See [[Articles of Faith 1.12|A of F 1:12]].)
 Where it is permitted, though, which is most of the world, we should listen to the counsel of the Brethren and to the Lord.

 Recognizing that the family is the basic unit of both the Church and society generally, we call upon Latter-day Saints everywhere to strengthen and beautify the home with renewed effort in these specific areas: food production, preservation, storage; the production and storage of nonfood items; fixup and cleanup of homes and surroundings.
 We wish to say another word about this in the next meeting.